RhysEJF/radical-alignment/concepts/the-diological-network.md

 This is where the incentive flip occurs.

 In the attention economy, you're rewarded for capturing eyeballs.
 The goal is virality.
 The currency is engagement metrics.
-The strategy is triggering strong reactions—doesn't matter if it's insight or outrage, understanding or misunderstanding.
+The strategy is triggering strong reactions, doesn't matter if it's insight or outrage, understanding or misunderstanding.
 Just make them click.

 In the coherence economy, you're rewarded for contributing to others' thinking.
 The goal is usefulness.
 The currency is how much your AI proxy helps others refine their understanding.
 The strategy is having genuinely constructive conversations.